jimbro1000/Dragon32Issue2/README.md

 ### Untested ###

-Cassette input/output is untested.
-Cassette motor relay is untested.
-Parallel port is untested in either mode
+Parallel port is untested in either mode beyond verifying signals to the port are present

 ## Modifications ##
 ### Joysticks ###